Leisvan/DropShadowCrashDemo/README.md

 **Note:** It's important to note that the ListViews used in this demo has an empty `TransitionCollection`, that's because I need the items not having animations on adding or removing, if you remove the empty `TransitionCollection` the drop shadow behaves as expected.

 Issue here: https://github.com/CommunityToolkit/WindowsCommunityToolkit/issues/4755

+**Solution** (Probably)
+If we use `StartAnimationAction`, it will call the `AnimationSet.Start()` method, and this method will call `AnimationSet.StartAsync(UIElement element, CancellationToken token)` configured to throw an exception if the token is cancelled.
+The problem is in there, if we create our own Action/Beavior and call the StartAsync method directly with our own token we would be avoiding the crash.